1. Can I terminate an employee for filing too many workers’ compensation claims, or even one claim?

 No, this is not a viable defense in Longshore claims.
 Otherwise, employers could potentially be incentivized to hire undocumented workers and not be responsible for benefits should they become injured.
 Even if the employee produces manufactured identification, he is still entitled to benefits for the work-related injury.

-This article originally appeared in the Longshore Insider on March 25, 2019.
+This article was updated March 9, 2023.
+It originally appeared in the Longshore Insider on March 25, 2019.